St Bonaventure was the Cardinal Bishop of Albano and also known as “the Seraphic Doctor”.

 He died while he was assisting at the Second Council of Lyon, on July 15 1274 in Lyon in Auvergne-Rhône-Alpes, France

-Bonaventure’s arm and hand, which he wrote his Commentary on the Sentences, is conserved as a relic at St Nicholas Cathedral in Bagnoregio.
+Bonaventure’s arm and hand, on which he wrote his Commentary on the Sentences, are conserved as a relic at St Nicholas Cathedral in Bagnoregio.

 Saint Bonaventure Feast Day

 His feast day is celebrated on July 15 every year in the Catholic Church and the Church of England.